 Skip to main content

-Prowler for Google Workspace uses a Service Account with Domain-Wide Delegation to authenticate to the Google Workspace Admin SDK.
-This allows Prowler to read directory data on behalf of a super administrator without requiring an interactive login.
+Prowler for Google Workspace uses a Service Account with Domain-Wide Delegation to authenticate to the Google Workspace Admin SDK and the Cloud Identity Policy API.
+This allows Prowler to read directory data and domain-level application policies on behalf of a super administrator without requiring an interactive login.

-Prowler requests the following read-only OAuth 2.0 scopes from the Google Workspace Admin SDK:
+Prowler requests the following read-only OAuth 2.0 scopes:

 ScopeDescription